 After seamlessly transitioning to Director of Funding and Impact in 2016, Louise transformed St John’s Funding Support Programme, successfully engaging the Board to increase St John’s annual funding from £500,000 to £2m and leading the implementation of a bespoke SalesForce platform.
 This system completely revolutionised our funding and impact management processes, enabling our team to increase our indirect support from 59,960 people in 2018 to over 72,222 in 2019.

-Louise’s directorate also assumes responsibility for our Independent Living Service (ILS), Community Outreach Service, Communications and Technology Teams.
+Louise’s directorate also assumes responsibility for our Good Living, Communications and Technology Teams.
 Committed to harnessing our in-house skills and potential, Louise has empowered each team to successfully enhance their service to both St John’s and the wider community.
-Under her direction, the Foundation has seen, among other things, a re-brand; a new website; an improved CQC rating and the launch of three community outreach hubs

-Louise has now been appointed Executive Director of St John’s new Foundation Fund.
-St John’s has committed to focus funding over the next ten years to ensure every child under 12 is supported to grow into a healthy, happy and educated member of the Bath and North East Somerset community.
+In 2020, Louise was appointed as Executive Director of St John’s new Foundation Fund.
+In 2020, St John’s committed to focus funding over ten years to ensure every child under 12 is supported to grow into a healthy, happy and educated member of the Bath and North East Somerset community.